 Percent-Based Cost Allocation

 With percent-based cost allocation, you can filter Cost Reports to show back shared resources, like support costs or multi-tenant databases, to the team or department that uses them.
 As filters are set in a Cost Report, Vantage will query for costs that meet all those conditions.
-To set percent-based cost allocation:1
+To set percent-based cost allocation:Amazon Elastic Container Service (ECS)-Managed Tags

 If you want to view Amazon Elastic Container Service (ECS) cluster tags, you need to enable ECS-Managed Tags.
 See the AWS documentation for more information.AWS Organization Tags

 You can filter and group by AWS Organization Tags in Cost Reports.
 Create a filter for Tag.
-For the Tag Key, these tags are displayed likeaws:organizations:tag
+For the Tag Key, these tags are displayed likeaws:organizations:tag.

 Network Costs